-The performance of the variational Bayes approach seems comparable to the EM approach for model-based clustering.
-The parameters estimated using variational Bayes approximations were very close to the true parameters and perfect classification was obtained using the true model.
-Variational Bayes was also applied to two of the GPCMs not included within ${\tt mclust}$.
-Despite the advantage of the variational Bayes approach for simultaneously obtaining the number of components and the parameter estimation, a model selection criterion needs to be utilized while selecting the covariance structure.
-We used the DIC for the selection of the covariance structure and, as can be seen from the simulation studies, the correct structure can be selected using the DIC in conjunction with the variational Bayes approach.
-That said, it may well be the case that another criterion is more suitable for selecting the member of a family of models (i.e., the covariance structure).
+A variational Bayes approach has been introduced for parameter estimation for model-based clustering via the well-known GPCM family.
+As stated before, an advantage of using a variational Bayes algorithm is that because the hyperparameters of the approximating posterior densities are updated at every iteration, we are indeed updating the approximating variational posterior density of a parameter as opposed to the point estimate of a parameter as in an EM framework.
+This essentially leads to a natural framework to extract interval estimates (i.e., credible intervals) for every run similar to a fully Bayesian approach but without the need to create a confidence interval via bootstrapping like in an EM framework.
+We also preserve the monotonicity property of the log-likelihood function like an EM algorithm which is lost in a fully Bayesian MCMC based-approach.
+Additionally, the variational Bayes approach allows for simultaneously obtaining parameter estimates and the number of components.
+However, a model selection criterion still needs to be utilized while selecting the covariance structure.
+Herein, we used the DIC for the selection of the covariance structure and so the resulting variational Bayes approach was called the VB-DIC approach.
+As can be seen from the simulation studies, the correct covariance structure is often selected using the DIC.
+That said, it may well be the case that another criterion is more suitable for selecting the model (i.e., the covariance structure).